mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

   - Gives just the force sensor reading
   - Can be output at regular intervals

+- `<tare-starting>`
+  - beginning of taring the force sensor.
+This blocks all other processing including command parsing, force sensing, motor control, etc.
+  - blocks for about 500 ms

+- `<tare-finished>`
+  - given after the taring of the force sensor is completed.
+Other processing can now take place.

 ### Text commands yet to be supported